Discreet Confidential Consultation (213) 374-3952

 In California, anyone caught for human sex trafficking will be prosecuted at the federal or state level, depending on the activity specific to what they did.
 The penalties will depend on moving people in and out of the state or internationally.

 If all of the activities were contained in one area, the state would most likely be the one to prosecute.
 But, the penalty at the state level is in prison.
-At the federal level, federal prison served 85% of the time.
+At the federal level, federal prison is served 85% of the time.

 It's tough at any level to get probation when it comes to human trafficking.
 It's usually a presumptive prison case, meaning they will try to send that person to prison.